Tutoring Options: Departmental Tutoring

 Subjects available: Office hours are made available by instructors and/or TAs of all subjects required for the Course 16 major.
 Please contact your instructor or TA to inquire about tutorial help in a particular subject.

 Eligibility and description: Subject-specific tutoring can also be arranged on an ad hoc basis; however, a student must regularly be attending lectures and recitations, and turning in assignments, in order for additional tutoring to be granted.
-The additional tutoring may be provided by a peer or by a graduate student who has completed the subject.
+The additional tutoring may be provided by a peer who has completed the subject or by a graduate student.

 Subjects available: Tutoring is available in writing for the social sciences.